ibm-cloud-docs/account/bp_account.md

 I want to grant all users various roles in the account and the default resource group.
 I don't need to create more resource groups to separate resources or restrict some users from accessing some of the resources.
 I can grant the users the roles that are appropriate for their needs by creating an access group for each group of users:

 * Create an access group and assign users to the group who need to manage the account and give others access.
-Then, assign a policy with an administrator role on the all IAM-enabled services, account management services, and all resource groups.
+Then, assign a policy with an administrator role on the all IAM-enabled services and all account management services.
 * Create an access group and assign users to the group who need to create service instances.
 Then, assign a policy with an editor role on the default resource group and a policy with the editor role for any service the users need to create.
 * Create an access group and assign users to the group who need to use the service instances in a resource group.
 Then, assign a policy with a writer or reader role on the service instances that exist in the resource group.